-Maggie is a scientist turned businesswoman, who held the Derbyshire constituency of Erewash in May 2015 for the Conservative Party with an increased majority.
+Maggie is a scientist turned businesswoman, who held the Derbyshire constituency of Erewash in 2015 and again in 2017 for the Conservative Party with an increased majority on both occasions.

 Maggie first entered politics through her involvement with a community campaign to save an area of green belt from development and has since gone on to lead a number of similar campaigns, most notably opposing the construction of the East Midlands HS2 Hub on green belt at Breaston.

-In Parliament Maggie has become a passionate advocate for the wider use of diagnostic testing in order to reduce the amount of antibiotics that are wrongly prescribed, as well as establishing and Chairing the All Party Group on Obesity.
+In Parliament, Maggie has become a passionate advocate for the wider use of diagnostic testing in order to reduce the amount of antibiotics that are wrongly prescribed, as well as establishing and Chairing the All Party Parliamentary Group on Obesity.

-In 2015 Maggie was elected to serve on the Commons Health Select Committee, and has also previously severed on the Scottish Affairs Select Committee.
+In 2015, Maggie was elected to serve on the House of Commons Health Select Committee, and has also previously served on the Scottish Affairs Select Committee.

-In her limited spare time Maggie is often found outdoors pursuing her interests of gardening, cycling and hiking.
+In her limited spare time, Maggie is often found outdoors pursuing her interests of gardening and hill walking.